kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 While some things might be possible to move to daemonset or others, it is not possible for all applications.
 For example some apps are not multi-tenant and this can not be an option security-wise.
-Or some apps would still like to have a sidecar that adds some metadata, for example.
+Or some apps would still like to have a sidecar that adds some metadata, for example, or just uses a simple sidecar (like file uploading after containers finish in a Job, or create/update some files in shared emptyDir volumes, etc.).

 While this is an option, is not possible or extremely costly for several use cases.